 2. It is a seamless experience

-- Collaborating within and even outside the organisation becomes easy.
-Sharing, working on the same content at the same time (co-authoring), and keeping track of versions and changes, notifications and approvals will boost collaboration and productivity.
+- Collaborating within and even outside the organization becomes easy.
+Sharing, working on the same content at the same time (co-authoring), and keeping track of versions and changes, notifications, and approvals will boost collaboration and productivity.

 3. Together we are strong